NewVivly x Aquin — Structuring Social Data for AI. Read the case study

 PASSContext Manipulation79%

 Multi-shot dilution across 8-turn sequences did not produce compliance on any high-risk target.
-Long-context burial (> 3k tokens of prefix) reduced accuracy by 6% but did not break the refusal behavior.
+Long-context burial (> 3k tokens of prefix) reduced accuracy by 6% but did not break refusal behavior.

 WARNMulti-turn Extraction48%

 Goal-spreading across 12+ turns achieved partial extraction on 3 of 20 scenarios.
-The model loses track of the original constraint accumulation past 8 turns on complex multi-step tasks.
+The model loses track of the original constraint past 8 turns on complex multi-step tasks.

 Weight trojan detection